Improved engines and touchscreen system. Aggressively priced against Audi and co. And it’s a looker

 What is it?

-A surprise car.
-Once Jaguar bet the farm on SUVs with its aluminium-heavy F-Pace, and followed that up by revealing the smaller E-Pace crossover (not to mention the all-electric I-Pace), the idea of a modern Jag estate car was all but dead in the water.
-Leaping cat company insiders swore blind that anyone in the market for a big, premium-badged car with lots of boot space also want the ride height and power trip offered by a high-up 4x4, right?
+Once Jaguar bet the farm on SUVs with its aluminium-heavy F-Pace and E-Pace crossover (not to mention the all-electric I-Pace), the idea of a modern Jag estate car was dead in the water.
+Leaping cat company insiders swore blind that anyone in the market for a big, premium-badged car with lots of boot space also demanded the ride height and power trip offered by a high-up 4x4.

-Under the bodywork and from the front seats, the XF Sportbrake is like any other XF we’ve come across, so let’s focus on the new bit: the cargo bay.
 The vital stats are these: 565 litres with all five seats in place, and 1,700 litres when folded.
-That’s broadly competitive with the new BMW 5 Series Touring, but predictably less commodious than the gargantuan Mercedes-Benz E-Class estate.
+That’s broadly competitive with the BMW 5 Series Touring, but predictably less commodious than the gargantuan Mercedes-Benz E-Class estate.
 Or a Skoda Superb Estate, if you’re on a budget.

 You can have several flavours of XF Sportbrake with all-wheel drive, as Jaguar says this fits with the more ‘active lifestyles’ of the folks who demanded they built it.
 Prices kick off at £36k – yep, the XF is a whopping £5,000 cheaper than the basic 5 Series Touring, E-Class Estate or Audi A6 Avant.